syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 * "en-US"

-#### Example - To set the French culture on RecurrenceEditor, set its locale as fr-FR.
+#### Example - To set the french culture on Recurrence Editor, set its locale as fr-FR.

 {% highlight html %}